LuMiSxh/Kaigai/docs/benchmarks/findings.md

 0.5B Transformers path was too slow and too loose stylistically for live default use).

-Rejected or low priority for now: Kotoba-Whisper (transcription-only, so it doesn't fit Kaigai's translation-first path), and any full E2E speech translation replacement before RC unless it can run natively, offline, and faster than the current Core ML Whisper path.
+Rejected or low priority for now: Kotoba Whisper (transcription-only, so it doesn't fit Kaigai's translation-first path), and any full end-to-end speech translation replacement that cannot run natively, locally and faster than the current Core ML Whisper path.

-## Sources for future-model claims
+## References for future model research

 - SenseVoice: https://github.com/FunAudioLLM/SenseVoice
 - ReazonSpeech project: https://research.reazon.jp/projects/ReazonSpeech/